awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-cwl.md

 ## Create a flow log that publishes to CloudWatch Logs<a name="flow-logs-cwl-create-flow-log"></a>

 You can create flow logs for your VPCs, subnets, or network interfaces\.
-If you perform these steps as an IAM user, ensure that you have permissions to use the `iam:PassRole` action\.
+If you perform these steps as a user using a particular IAM role, ensure that the role has permissions to use the `iam:PassRole` action\.
 For more information, see [Permissions for IAM principals that publish flow logs to CloudWatch Logs](#flow-logs-iam-user)\.

-**Prerequisites**
-+ Create the destination log group\.
-Open the [Log groups page](https://console.aws.amazon.com/cloudwatch/home#logsV2:log-groups) in the CloudWatch console and choose **Create log group**\.
-Enter a name for the log group and choose **Create**\.
+**Prerequisite**
 + Create an IAM role, as described in [IAM role for publishing flow logs to CloudWatch Logs](#flow-logs-iam-role)\.

 **To create a flow log using the console**